jonathantompson/jtil/README.md

 - A simple csv parser
 - Image processing utilities (not very clean, but a number of filters are implemented)
 - A marching squares implementation
 - An openGL, fully-featured deferred renderer.
-See the PRenderer project for details.
+See the prenderer project for details.
 - A mesh decimation engine
 - A simple ICP implementation
 - A simple "Surface Simplification Using Quadric Error Metrics" implementation